kwan22/habits/level2.md

 <details>
   <summary>2 jump binds</summary>

   The ability to press jump without releasing it is **one of the most fundamental aspects to vertical movement**.
 I avoided this in Level 1 to keep the number of action inputs to the 3 main ones, but for those looking to take speedrunning more seriously, this is best learned early.
 Use 1 jump button to initiate a first jump input, keep it held, and press the 2nd jump for subsequent jumps.
 Build this habit as early as you can!
-Don't be afraid to rebind and relearn gradually if you haven't adopted this habit yet. <br>
+Don't be afraid to rebind and relearn gradually if you haven't adopted this habit yet.
+Go slow at first if you need to: you may be slower at first than mashing 1 jump button, but you will gradually improve over time. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv2/1a_start_wb_2j.webp" width="480"/>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv2/3a_start_2j.webp" width="480"/>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv2/3a_shaft_2j_slow.webp" width="480"/>